 Designer Meiyan Chan enjoying hiking the Hong Kong trails

 Q: What rescued materials did you work with?

 The R Collective rescued a range of waste materials from other luxury brands and manufacturers for me to work with, including gorgeous silks, cottons and viscous knits.
 I then designed pieces specifically into these rescued materials.
 This is quite a science - or at least a mathematical challenge! - because there are some constraints that come with rescued materials, like the amounts and colours available and how to share these materials across a collection.
 But these constraints don’t deter us sustainable fashion designers - they excite us!

 Q: How can designers be a part of the change?

 Design is both fantasy and function.
-As designers, we have a creative drive that flourishes in us, from when we’re hiking to ambling along busy streets.
-So we have this force that wants to fantasise about beauty.
-But when you combine this with a feeling of power and activism in fashion, you get the foundations for sustainable designers - those that want to bring beautiful change as a creative force in the world today.
-So designers - even though we feel small - must be part of the change!
+As designers, we have a creative drive that flourishes in us, from when we’re hiking mountains to ambling in cities.
+So we have this force that wants to fantasise about beauty!
+When you combine this with a feeling of activism in fashion, you get the foundations for sustainable designers - those who want to bring beautiful change as a creative force today.
+So designers - even though we feel small - must be part of the change.

 Hong Kong is my home and I’m excited to have my designs on Haustage’s rails.
 Many people in Hong Kong find it hard to discover independent small brands and designers’ collections, and so I’m excited to dress in my home.